Navigating Leadership Transition Successfully

 “Which skills are no longer required for the future?”

 Leadership transition is complex, and we hit on just a few areas it can impact.
-Join our upcoming webinar, Taking Leadership Transition into the NextGen as we discuss what role business value and state and local tax exposure can play in your transition plan.
+Watch our on-demand webinar, Taking Leadership Transition into the NextGen, as we discuss what role business value and state and local tax exposure can play in your transition plan.